 The web server Nginx, which is reliable and fast, is used to host websites and web applications.
 You’ll discover that installing Nginx is a simple procedure.
+If one is looking to strengthen web performance in Europe, our VPS hosting solutions in Germany offer robust services.
 If you’ve decided to use Rocky Linux 8 as your server platform.
 This article will walk you through the steps required to install Nginx on Rocky Linux 8.
 Enabling you to swiftly launch your web services.

 Requirements: